 Sit still in a comfortable position.
 Keep your spine erect, shoulders drawn behind [you may keep the back supported if you like].
 Close your eyes.
 Breath in deeply, slowly and rhythmically, keeping your attention on the air entering your nostrils.
 Exhale even more slowly.
 Count to three as you inhale and five as you exhale.
 Aim to increase your exhalation time.
 While breathing, observe the minor changes in the temperature of the air you inhale and exhale—you will notice that the air that enters is cooler, while the one that exits feels warmer.
 Also, observe the rising and falling of your shoulders as you breathe.
 Do this for 10 – 15 breaths.
 This simple activity is an instant stress buster.

 Assume a comfortable position; you can even lie down.
 Place your palms gently on the abdomen over the navel.
 As you inhale, allow your abdomen to relax and expand.
 Your palms will be pushed away from the body as the abdominal wall moves forward.
 Then, as you exhale, contract and gently draw the abdominal wall inwards.
-At first, it might seem confusing because we are habituated to expanding the chest and the diaphragm as we breathe.
+At first, it might seem confusing because we are habituated to expanding the chest and the diaphragm as we breathe in.
 Inhale and exhale slowly and deeply.
 Once you master the technique, count to three as you inhale and five as you exhale.
-Again, aim at extending the exhalation time—it should be double the time you take for inhalation.
+Again, aim at extending the exhalation time—ideally it should be twice the time you take for inhalation.

-Single nostril breathing: Few people know that though we have two nostrils, we predominantly use just one to breathe.
+Few people know that though we have two nostrils, we predominantly use just one to breathe.
 As per yogic philosophy, the right nostril signifies the sun or the heating system of our body and the left nostril signifies the moon or the cooling system.
-Practising single nostril breathing helps bring an awareness of which side is dominant in you and also to bring balance between the right and the left side.
+Practising single nostril breathing helps bring an awareness of which side of your body is dominant and also to bring balance between the right and the left side.

 Sit in a comfortable position, keep only the thumb and index finger of the left hand straight and curl the other fingers in.
 Place the thumb gently on the left nostril and inhale through the right nostril.
 Now, with the index finger, close the right nostril and exhale through the left.
 This is right nostril breathing.
 Repeat this five times.
 Then do the same with your left nostril.